-Customer Relationship Management (CRM) is a crucial function for every business, small or large.
+Customer Relationship Management is a crucial process for every business, small or large.
 With the use of CRM software, carrying out business functions is easier than ever.
-However, even with a CRM system in place, a lot of businesses still struggle to maintain strong relationships with their customers.
+However, even with a CRM in place, a lot of businesses still struggle to maintain strong relationships with their customers.

 The problem here is not with the CRM they use but how they use them, and more importantly, how they don’t.
 As for a lot of companies, CRM is only a directory of their customers and their data.

-However, CRM systems are designed to do a lot more than just store data or customer interactions.
+However, CRMs are designed to do a lot more than just store data or customer interactions.
 Companies can actually get a great ROI if they use CRM not as a tool but as a business strategy.
-And if you leverage it the right way, you can add more value to your sales process including better customer retention, sales productivity, and even improved sales.
+And if you leverage it the right way, you can add more value to your sales funnel and get better customer retention, sales productivity, and even improved sales.
 This is why CRM is now expected to reach more than $80 billion in revenues by 2025.

-Here are 6 ways you can use your CRM system to your advantage.
+Here are 6 CRM tips and tricks you can use your CRM to your advantage.

-CRM Tips and Tricks That Can Help Your Small Business
+CRM Tips and Tricks That Will Make Your Customers Happy

 1. Track Customer Demand and Meet It

 A good CRM tool can help you track and analyze data when a certain product or service is most in demand.
 For example, gifting options are likely to be more in demand around the holidays even though people buy them in smaller quantities throughout the year.

 Tracking the demand can help you make the products available to customers when they need them the most.
-Having the right product in the market at the right time will not only ensure sales success but will also act as a driving force for your small business growth.
+Moreover, having the right product in the market at the right time will not only ensure sales success but will also act as a driving force for your small business growth.

-Everybody loves a brand that always has “just what they need”.
-Having the right inventory available at the right time leads to happy customers.
+How?
+Having the right inventory available at the right time ensures customer satisfaction.
 Happy customers may even spread the word in their social circles and bring you, new customers.